ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

    API overview pages are strong candidates.
 2. **Community usage patterns** -- Stack Overflow questions, GitHub issues, and forum discussions reveal which endpoints users interact with most.
-3. **CRUD coverage** -- The operations client MUST cover the basic create/read/update/delete lifecycle for the connector's primary entity (e.g., messages for Gmail, records for Salesforce).
+3. **CRUD coverage** -- The `Connector` MUST cover the basic create/read/update/delete lifecycle for the connector's primary entity (e.g., messages for Gmail, records for Salesforce).
-4. **Parameter complexity** -- Endpoints with deeply nested request bodies or complex query parameters are high-value targets for simplification, as the operations client can flatten and default them.
+4. **Parameter complexity** -- Endpoints with deeply nested request bodies or complex query parameters are high-value targets for simplification, as the `Connector` can flatten and default them.

+> **Note:** In any case, coverage heuristic should take the precedence over the target count.

 #### AI-Assisted Scoring